dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.4.3

+Stable for the 3.4.3b1-b7 line, unchanged.
+The split the line carried out -- command layer, SmartHub class and ekey decoding moved into `habitron_client` 2.4.0 -- is the one the core integration (home-assistant/core#174185) is built on, so both now share their wire handling instead of each keeping its own.

 ## v3.4.3b7

 ### The event server is restored even when the stop request fails